BADragons/case-study-1-KamilahL/README.md

 5. My website URL would be 'GSTroopCalendar.com'.
 It explains what my website is about, and is easy to remember.

 -Kamilah Lamb

+Assignment 2

+A. I can add a date to tell people when it was last updated, I can update constantly so people know it has recent content.

+B. The connectivity tools I can use include Facebook, and Instagram.

+C.